-The proposed rule change would also provide Distributors the option to create Derived Data from Cboe One Summary, and benefit from reduced fees for that product under the Financial Product Distribution Program, in addition to the currently available EDGX Top.
+The proposed rule change would also provide Distributors the option to create Derived Data from Choe One Summary, and benefit from reduced fees for that product under the Financial Product Distribution Program, in addition to the currently available EDGX Top.
 The proposed fees would only apply to Distributors that elect to create Derived Data from Choe One Summary.
 Similar to the fee structure for EDGX Top under the Program, no fee would be assessed for Non-Professional Users of Derived Data from Choe One Summary.
 For the same reasons discussed above, the Exchange believes it is equitable and not unfairly discriminatory to charge a fee for Professional Users but no fee for Non-Professional Users.
 Further, the proposed fee would only apply to Distributors that elect to participate in the Program by distributing Derived Data from Cboe One Summary.

 Exchange market data is distributed and purchased on a voluntary basis, in that neither the Exchange nor market data distributors are required by any rule or regulation to make this data available.
 Although the proposed pricing for Cboe One Summary differs from the pricing currently in place for EDGX Top, the Exchange also believes that its pricing reflects the relative benefits provided to Distributors that provide Derived Data based on market information from all four Cboe equities exchanges.
-For example, the proposed fee for one to five External Subscribers of Derived Data based on Choe One Summary using the API Service is equal to the aggregate standard External Distribution Fee across the Cboe equities exchange Top feeds, and is also equal to the standard External Distribution Fee for Choe One Summary (i.e., \$5,000 per External Subscriber) on the Exchange.
-The proposed fee under the White Label Service is less than the proposed fee for API Service as Derived Data is provided on an "off-the-shelf" basis, and thus reflects the relative benefits provided to Distributors.
-Further, the proposed fee for Cboe One Summary under the proposed Platform Service is identical to the standard External Distributor fee for Cboe One Summary with the exception that there would be no fee associated with Non-Professional Users.
+For example, the proposed fee for one to five External Subscribers of Derived Data based on Choe One Summary using the API Service is equal to the aggregate standard External Distribution Fee across the Cboe equities exchange Top feeds, and is also equal to the standard External Distribution Fee for Cboe One Summary (i.e., \$5,000 per External Subscriber) on the Exchange.
+The proposed fee under the White Label Service is less than the proposed fee for API Service as the Derived Data is used by External Subscribers on a fully controlled and managed basis, and thus reflects the relative benefits for use of the Derived Data.
+Further, the proposed fee for Cboe One Summary under the proposed Platform Service is identical to the standard External Distribution fee for Cboe One Summary with the exception that there would be no fee associated with Non-Professional Users.